tjcreedy/metamate/README.md

 #### `--overwrite` *flag*

-If supplied, metaMATE will overwrite any files in the destination output directory (including the current directory, if this is the specified `-o/-outputdirectory`) that have the same name as new outputs.
-This is provided as insurance against accidentally re-starting a run from scratch.
+If supplied, metaMATE will overwrite any files that have the same name those specified to `-o/output`.
+Otherwise, metaMATE will attempt to resume from any existing files, where appropriate.
+This is intended to insure against accidentally overwriting previous results.

 #### `-t/--threads n`